 Can you switch between palm rolling and interlocking?

-This is a great question if you have an active lifestyle, thinning roots, or desire firmer locs.
+This is a great question, especially if you are someone that has an active lifestyle, thinning roots, or desire firmer locs!
 The short answer, when switching between palm rolling and interlocking, is that it is possible— with caution and care.
 However, it is important to understand the purpose of each technique to decide if switching between palm rolling and interlocking is a good option for you.

 The Purpose of Palm Rolling & Interlocking

 The purpose of palm rolling is to use the palm of your hands to manipulate the loose hairs at and around the root toward and into the shaft of the locs.
 Essentially, with palm rolling the hair is “doing the work” of locking over a period of time.

 Whereas, with interlocking the purpose is to intertwine the loose hairs at the root to resemble the internal structure of the shaft of the locs.
-Essentially, the process of interlocking weaves the loose hair together by bringing the end of the loc through the root.
+Essentially, the process of interlocking weaves the loose hair together by bringing the end of the loc to the root.

-You can think of palm rolling as forming the onside of the locs and all of your shed hair accumulates into that structure.
+You can think of palm rolling as forming the outside of the locs and all of your shed hair accumulates into that structure.
 Alternatively, interlocking forms the inside of the locs and your shed hair builds in and around that structure.